franz ensemble

 A special passion of the Oberon Trio is the establishment of greater intimacy between the performers and the public.
 Through moderated concerts and by publishing their own programme notes of performed works among other approaches, they provide listeners with an insight into their working process and the background of their interpretations.

-On November 19, 2022, the Oberon Trio invites you to the TRIOGIPFEL E.T.A.200.
-Together with the Amatis Trio, the Morgenstern Trio and the actress Stella Maria Adorf, the ensemble celebrates the poet, composer and caricaturist E.T.A.
-Hoffmann, whose death anniversary in 2022 is the 200th.
-The program includes works by Ludwig van Beethoven, Robert Schumann, Johannes Brahms, two world premieres by Britta Byström and Frank Zabel – and, of course, music and texts by the jubilarian E.T.A.
-Hoffmann.
-For more information, visit www.triogipfel.de
+On November 19, 2022, the Oberon Trio invited to the TRIOGIPFEL E.T.A.200.
+Together with the Amatis Trio, the Morgenstern Trio and the actress Stella Maria Adorf, the ensemble celebrated the poet, composer and caricaturist E.T.A.
+Hoffmann, whose death anniversary in 2022 was the 200th.

 VIDEO